MultiSafepay/docs/content/faq/testing/testing-with-multisafepay.md

 The test API endpoint is: `https://testapi.multisafepay.com/v1/json/`

 1. In your API testing environment, enter your test API key.
-2. Select a payment method request from the API - [Payment methods](/api/#payment-methods) page.
+2. On the API - [Payment methods](/api/#payment-methods) page, select a request for the payment method you want to test.
 3. Include **all** required parameters in the request.

 If you are using a [custom-built integration](/guides/getting-started/#custom-built-integrations), MultiSafepay checks the customer information in the request to ensure its validity.
 To minimize the chance of errors during the payment process, include as much identifying information about your test customer as possible.